 Nighthawk (43 Tg Pagar Rd, Singapore)

 Nighthawk is a bar that serves innovative drinks and is decorated with interiors that recreate the retro metropolitan atmosphere of the 40s and 70s.
-Relax a bit and let the atmosphere of this time capsule engulf you.
+Relax a little and let the atmosphere of this time capsule swallow you up.

 Stay Gold Flamingo (69 Amoy St, Singapore)